H2 Backbone WAG + Penta-West – Hydrogen for Austria and Europe

 With the H2 Backbone WAG + Penta-West project, Gas Connect Austria is driving the transformation of the Austrian gas network towards a future-proof hydrogen infrastructure.
 The expansion of the existing West-Austria-Gas Pipeline (WAG) and the Penta-West Pipeline (PW) with parallel hydrogen pipelines will enable the bidirectional transport of around 150 GWh per day between Austria, Slovakia, and Germany.
 At the same time, the connection of the WAG to the Trans Austria Gas Pipeline (TAG) at the Baumgarten hub ensures integration into the SoutH2 Corridor.

-By 2030, more than 200 kilometers of new pipelines are to be built and around 140 kilometers of the existing system converted for hydrogen transport.
+By the early 2030s, more than 200 kilometers of new pipelines are to be built and around 140 kilometers of the existing system converted for hydrogen transport.
 This will create a powerful link for hydrogen imports, European transit, and the supply of industrial consumers.

 Hydrogen from the South – a key link in the SoutH2 Corridor